 This tutorial will show you how to add components such as services or websites to the Backstage catalog.

-You must have installed the Github App in order to import components.
-If you have not done this you can find the steps to do this here.
+You must have installed the Github App in order to import components in private repositories.
+If you have not done this you can find the steps to do this here..
+Components in public repositories can be added without installing the GitHub app.

 Each component that Backstage tracks must be represented by a YAML file which describes it.